itrustmachines/bns-mcu-porting-key/doc/quick_start_en.md

 ### 3. Configure the settings for Sample Code

 This configuration file is very important.
 The main program uses this configuration file to initialize the BNS Client.
-The configuration file includes private key, blockchain address, server URL, setting ... etc.
+The configuration file includes a private key, the blockchain address, the server URL, the settings ... etc.

 - Modifying the configuration file require the following prerequisites:
   1. Private key : To make sure the reliability of every data source, we need a unique private key to process the digital signature for each data source.
 We recommand using [VANITY-ETH](https://vanity-eth.tk/) to generate the private key.